a-morales/kwm/README.md

 Whenever Kwm is started, it will automatically tile the currently opened windows, using binary space partitioning.

+There are 2 types of split modes available, vertical and horizontal split.
+The user can toggle between these 2 modes using the hotkeys cmd+alt+ctrl+7 for vertical split, and cmd+alt+ctrl+- for horizontal split.

 Kwm mainly consists of three panes so to speak.
 The main pane is the entire screen.
 (minus whatever screen-padding set in display.cpp)

-After at least 1 split has occurred, the screen will consist of a left and right pane.
+After at least 1 split has occurred, the screen will consist of left/right or upper/lower panes.
-The width of the left/right pane can be changed using the hotkeys cmd+alt+ctrl+h/l
+The width of the left/right pane can be changed using the hotkeys cmd+alt+ctrl+h/l The height of the upper/lower pane can be changed using the hotkeys cmd+alt+ctrl+j/k

+Currently these cannot occur simultaneously, and the type of panes created is decided by the main pane split.
+If the main pane is split using vertical mode, a left and right pane is created.
+If the main pane is split using horizontal mode, an upper and lower pane is created.

 By default, Kwm will always split the left-most container, however you can override this by focusing a window to split, and hit the hotkey cmd+alt+ctrl+m.
 This marks the container of the focused window, and will now split this container when opening a new window.

-There are also 2 types of split modes, vertical and horizontal split.
-The user can toggle between these 2 modes using the hotkeys cmd+alt+ctrl+7 for | (vertical) split, and cmd+alt+ctrl+- for - (horizontal) split.

 If kwm is added to the path, a launcher script is necessary because it tries to load hotkeys.so from the executables working-directory.